ibm-cloud-architecture/terraform-openshift4-vmware/README.md

       - *.apps.cluster_id.domain.com
     - Point both of those DNS A or CNAME records to the public IP address of the helper vm.

-2. [Loadbalancers](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html#installation-network-user-infra_installing-vsphere) need to be configured ahead of time
-3. An existing webserver that can serve files to the OpenShift nodes for ignition.

 ## Installation Process

 ```bash